FAQ Archives Use

 No, you can search the Archives Database without registering.
-Simply click on ‘guest’ to access the Archives Database.
+Simply click on ‘Recherche’ to access the Archives Database.
 Please note that the Archives Database language is German.

 If you are only planning to search to the Archives Database, there is no need to register.
 Registration is only required if you are planning to view materials in one of our reading rooms.
 By signing the registration form, you are agreeing to abide by the policies and procedures of the Academy Archives on access to the materials.

 In addition, registering does have certain advantages for researching our Archives Database allowing you, for example, to open an online ‘workbook’ for your research results and view digital attachments.